2023 March – August Faculty/Staff Notes

 Staff

 Barbara Amato, academic coach for the Institute of Academic Excellence, scored essays for American Mensa.
 This was her ninth year as a national judge for the Mensa Foundation’s U.S. Scholarship Program.
 Amato also had a letter to the editor published in the March 2023 issue of Mensa Bulletin.
-Mensa is a worldwide organization where ethnicity, colour, creed, national origin, age, politics, educational and social background are all completely irrelevant; the only relevant qualification for membership is scoring within the upper 2% of the general population on an approved intelligence test.
+Editor’s Note: Mensa is a worldwide organization in which the qualification for membership is scoring within the upper 2% of the general population on an approved intelligence test.

 Joseph L. Chillo, LP.D., president, joined the BE NKY Growth Partnership’s Board of Directors (previously Northern Kentucky Tri-ED) in summer 2023.
 BE NKY is governed by a 23-member board of directors comprised of business and community leaders, who are unpaid volunteers.
 To read more about the role of BE NKY Growth Partnership in the community and other board appointments, CLICK HERE.